TheTexta/obsidian-main/Psychology/Social Psychology/Conformity.md

 Seeing others disobey authority figures would likely lead to a::decrease on obedience

 What about a group changes obediences influence::Seeing a group of others doing something is more likely to influence the persons obedience

+Compliance::Going along with a request or demand even if you do not agree with the request